 As I mentioned earlier I have used the predator 38 stump grinder for approximately 100 hours and the radio remote has not failed me once.

 Unfortunately, with my Predator 28 sometimes the radio remote can work faultlessly and although I don’t understand much about radio signals, I can appreciate that occasionally some interference is acceptable.
 However, sometimes my machine can cut out 40 times per day, once the radio remote cuts out the machine will stop, then you have to go through the starting procedure again.

 I normally find that when the remote signal goes it will happen several times in a row and then just write itself on its own.

-Due to the fact that the radio remote is losing its signal so often I have overridden the sensor on the rear door so that if I lose the signal the engine still keeps running, this saves a lot of messing around and stops the engine shutting off at full revs, which I don’t like happening.
+Due to the fact that the radio remote is losing its signal so often, I have overridden the sensor on the rear door.
+So that if I lose the signal the engine still keeps running, this saves a lot of messing around.
+This stops the engine shutting off at full revs, which I don’t like happening.